 Additionally, Cadency also provides complete visibility, governance and management over Intercompany transactions (including foreign transactions, currency exchanges, etc.) ensuring that there is significantly reduced risk in data integrity and accuracy when multiple disparate source systems and related General Ledgers are involved in the overall consolidation.
 These controls become especially critical, when the transacting entities have a controlling or vested interest in each other, and there is an added risk in data aggregation.

-An overview of System of Controls for Financial Consolidation
+An overview of System of Controls and Integration for Financial Consolidation

 An example of a complete balance sheet overview with proper System of Controls in place: